cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/code-gen/template_extension.md

 ## Introduction

-From version v0.4.3, kitex tool proivides a new flag named `-template-extension`, to support extending the templates of generated code.
+From version v0.4.3, Kitex tool proivides a new flag named `-template-extension`, to support extending the templates of generated code.

 Usage: `kitex -template-extension extensions.json YOUR_IDL`.